 Home of the Year is an annual programme that celebrates the country’s best new homes, and comes with a $10K prize for the overall winner.

-Home of the Year is New Zealand’s highly regarded prize for residential architecture, with categories to celebrate the best City Home of the Year, Small Home of the Year, Rural Home of the Year, Green Home of the Year, and Multi-Unit Home of the Year, each of which recognises the specific nuances of architecture in different contexts.
+Home of the Year is New Zealand’s highly regarded award for residential architecture, with categories to celebrate the best City Home of the Year, Small Home of the Year, Rural Home of the Year, Green Home of the Year, and Multi-Unit Home of the Year, each of which recognises the specific nuances of architecture in different contexts.

 The overall Home of the Year winner is awarded to a home that captures a moment in time: they aren’t always the grandest, though there have been plenty of those over the years too.
 They are pure expressions of architectural thought, a unique intersection between a client’s brief and the designer’s vision.